Generic Name: Methadone hydrochloride

 Labor and Delivery

 Opioids cross the placenta and may produce respiratory depression in neonates.
-Methadone hydrochloride tablets are not for use in women during and immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
+Methadone hydrochloride tablets is not for use in women during and immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
 Opioid analgesics can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
 However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.

 Methadone is secreted into human milk.
 At maternal oral doses of 10 to 80 mg/day, Methadone concentrations from 50 to 570 mcg/L in milk have been reported, which, in the majority of samples, were lower than maternal serum drug concentrations at steady state.
 Peak Methadone levels in milk occur approximately 4 to 5 hours after an oral dose.
 Based on an average milk consumption of 150 mL/kg/day, an infant would consume approximately 17.4 mcg/kg/day which is approximately 2 to 3% of the oral maternal dose.
 Methadone has been detected in very low plasma concentrations in some infants whose mothers were taking Methadone.
 Cases of sedation and respiratory depression in infants exposed to Methadone through breast milk have been reported.
 Caution should be exercised when Methadone is administered to a nursing woman.